-For many years, DHL Freight has used a quality-assured system to monitor our own and our customers’ requirements towards suppliers.
+For many years we have used a quality-assured system to monitor our own and our customers’ requirements towards suppliers.
 The system supplements our agreements to ensure that the carriers used by DHL maintain an acceptable level of service, comply with laws, and constantly improve their efforts in the fields of the environment, road safety, and the work environment.

 Are your looking for our ISO Certifications?

-In DHL we are actively working with sustainability issues throughout the organization and have a long-term vision of zero net emissions from our transport solutions.
+At DHL we are actively working with sustainability issues throughout the organization and have a long-term vision of zero net emissions from our transport solutions.
 The key to successful sustainability is based on working with both customers and suppliers at local and global level.
-An example of this is our unique "Skicka Grönt" option that radically reduces fossil carbon emissions from transport in our Swedish network and helped set about 200 vehicles with alternative climate-smart technology in the market.
+An example of this is our unique "Skicka Grönt" option that radically reduces fossil carbon emissions from transport in our Swedish network Skicka Grönt has already set about 200 vehicles with alternative climate-smart technology in the market.

 Sustainable Brand Index B2B is the Nordic region's largest brand survey focused on sustainability.
 The study has investigated what decision makers in companies in Sweden with more than SEK 500 million in turnover consider stakeholders' sustainability efforts in different industries.

 Our system monitors our subcontractors’ environmental efforts and collates data for the roughly 2,000 vehicles that use our domestic network on a daily basis.
 Each subcontractor records the for example EURO class and fuel type for each of their vehicles.
 Data is used for emissions calculations and it enables customer specific emissions reports.